 Orange County Drug Recall Lawyers

 Hundreds of new drugs are manufactured and marketed each year by pharmaceutical companies.
 These prescription drugs and over-the-counter (OTC) medications are supposed to help people manage health issues and live healthier lives.
 Yet, they injure thousands of people with their harmful side effects every year.

 The Food and Drug Administration (FDA) regulates and approves prescription and OTC drugs before they reach the consumer.
 However, even with such regulation and oversight, pharmaceutical drugs still kill more than 40,000 people each year.
 In 2011, prescription drug deaths outnumbered traffic fatalities in the United States.
 According to the Centers for Disease Control and Prevention (CDC), more than 50 percent of all drugs marketed to the consumer in the U.S. have negative side effects, despite testing and regulation by the FDA.

-The Irvine drug recall attorneys at the Law Offices of Samer Habbas & Associates are committed to holding drug companies liable when their products cause preventable harm to consumers.
-The experienced Orange County lawyers are dedicated to using effective legal advocacy to help injured consumers get the compensation they deserve.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our lawyers represent drug recall victims across Southern California.
+The Orange County Drug Recall Lawyers at the Law Offices of Samer Habbas & Associates are committed to holding drug companies liable when their products cause preventable harm to consumers.
+Experienced Orange County lawyers are dedicated to using effective legal advocacy to help injured consumers get the compensation they deserve.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent drug recall victims across Southern California.
 To schedule a free consultation with one of our drug recall attorneys, call 949-727-9300.

 What is a Dangerous Drug?